ydc421/ydc421.github.io/_pages/about.md

 ### More about Me:

-I was born in Seoul, South Korea, but due to my dad's occupation, I have had the opportunity to live in the US, Brazil and in Poland, which gave me the opportunity to immerse myself in those rich yet unique cultures. ## Update this later!
+I was born in Seoul, South Korea, but due to my dad's occupation, I have had the opportunity to live in the US, Brazil and in Poland, which gave me the opportunity to immerse myself in those rich yet unique cultures.
+As a result, I can speak 4 languages: English (Native), Korean (Professional), Portuguese (Conversational), and Spanish (Conversational).

+After graduating from the American School of Warsaw in 2019, I decided to come to Yonsei University to major in Applied Statistics.
+Having spent most of my time abroad, I always wanted to reconnect with my roots and know more about my heritage while studying an area that I enjoy, which heavily influenced my decision to come here.

+While studying at Yonsei University, I managed to ####

+## Update this later!